The Human Truth Foundation

 ...

-The countries with the best overall approach to public health, in terms of both public policy and individual lifestyle choices, are Monaco, Liechtenstein and The Isle of Man11.
+The countries with the best overall approach to public health, in terms of both public policy and individual lifestyle choices, are Monaco, Liechtenstein and San Marino12.
 These countries are worth emulating.
-And, although often through no fault of the average citizen, the worst countries are The Marshall Islands, The Cook Islands and S. Sudan11.
+And, although often through no fault of the average citizen, the worst countries are Angola, Somalia and S. Sudan12.

-27 datasets are used to calculate points for each country, including multiple decades of data on its average life expectancy, its alcohol consumption rate, its fertility rate, its smoking rate, its suicide rate, its food aid and health contributions and WHO compliance, the prevalence of overweight adults, obesity rate, its adolescent birth rate and its immunizations take-up.
-The regions with the best average results per country are Scandinavia, Europe and The Mediterranean11, whereas the worst are Micronesia, Melanesia and Australasia11.
+36 datasets are used to calculate points for each country, including multiple decades of data on its average life expectancy, its alcohol consumption rate, its fertility rate, its smoking rate, its suicide rate, its food aid and health contributions and WHO compliance, the prevalence of overweight adults, obesity rate, its adolescent birth rate, its immunizations take-up and childhood mortality in the 2020s (so far).
+The regions with the best average results per country are Scandinavia, Europe and The Mediterranean12, whereas the worst are Micronesia, Africa and Melanesia12.

 For more, see: